Templates

 Opens the Design view for PDF templates, or downloads a Word template for the Template Designer.

-Edit Opens the Template Edit view, allowing you to update the Name and Description, manage associated Data Sets, review Template Languages, Template Dependencies, and Templates History, and adjust Templates.
+Edit Opens the Template Edit view, allowing you to update the Name and Description, manage associated data sets, review Template Languages, Template Dependencies, and Templates History, and manage Templates.

 Clone Clones an existing template so you can quickly create a new one using its data.
 See Cloning a Template for more information.